-

 § 90‑750.28.
 Reciprocity.

-The Committee may recommend that the Commission grant, upon application and payment of proper fees, a North Carolina Healing Arts License in music therapy to a person who has been licensed or certified to practice music therapy in another state or territory of the United States whose standards of competency are substantially equivalent to the requirements for licensure provided in this Article.
+The Committee may recommend that the Board grant, upon application and payment of proper fees, a North Carolina Integrative Therapies License in music therapy to a person who has been licensed or certified to practice music therapy in another state or territory of the United States whose standards of competency are substantially equivalent to the requirements for licensure provided in this Article.

-(1) The General Assembly, upon the recommendation of the President Pro Tempore of the Senate, shall appoint one reflexologist to serve an initial term of three years.
+(1) The General Assembly, upon the recommendation of the President Pro Tempore of the Senate, shall appoint one art therapist to serve an initial term of three years.

 (2) The General Assembly, upon the recommendation of the Speaker of the House of Representatives, shall appoint one music therapist to serve an initial term of two years.

-(3) The Governor shall appoint one reflexologist to serve an initial term of three years.
+(3) The Governor shall appoint one art therapist to serve an initial term of two years.

-(4) The Governor shall appoint one music therapist to serve an initial term of two years.
+(4) The Governor shall appoint one music therapist to serve an initial term of three years.